The Lost Boys: Plot

 David and his gang attempt to push Michael into killing by revealing their true monstrous faces and demonstrating their ability to fly as they murder a group of partygoers.
 Michael resists the temptation to feed.
 Later, Star confides in Michael that Laddie, a young member of the gang, and she are also only partly transformed, as they, too, have refused to kill.
 She admits that David wanted her to kill Michael to complete her transformation.
 Determined to save her, Michael leads Sam and the Frog brothers to the gang's lair during the day while the vampires are sleeping.
 They stake and kill Marko, whose pained screams awaken the others.
 The boys narrowly escape with Star and Laddie, as David vows to hunt them down that night.

 Michael, Sam, and the Frog brothers prepare for the gang's impending assault, arming themselves with holy water, a longbow, and stakes.
 As night falls, David's gang breaks into the Emerson home.
 In the ensuing fight, Sam, Nanook, and the Frog brothers kill Paul and Dwayne, while Michael takes on David.
 Michael resists David's urging to accept his transformation and impales him on Grandpa's collection of antlers.
 Despite David's death, Michael's transformation is not undone, leading the group to realize that David was not the head vampire.

 Lucy and Max return home from their date.
-Spotting David's lifeless body, Max confesses he is the head vampire.
-He reveals he passed the boys' earlier vampire tests because he had been invited into their home, making him immune to those vulnerabilities.
+Spotting David's lifeless body, Max confesses he is the head vampire and reveals he passed the boys' earlier vampire tests because he had been invited into their home, making him immune to those vulnerabilities.
 Max explains his desire to create a vampire family and that he ordered David to turn Michael and Sam to compel Lucy to join the family as mother to the boys.
 To save Sam from being killed on the spot by Max, Lucy agrees to Max's demands.
 Before Max can turn her, though, Grandpa crashes his truck through the wall, impaling Max with a large wooden fence post and causing him to explode.
 With Max's death, Michael, Star, and Laddie revert to normal.
-Grandpa then quips, "One thing about living in Santa Carla I never could stomach—all the damn vampires."
+Grandpa then grumbles, "One thing about living in Santa Carla I never could stomach—all the damn vampires."